 Don’t be scared though-I’ve seen more people become sick after eating thoroughly cooked black morels than I have honey mushrooms.
 When properly cooked, the Honey mushrooms are delicious and rich, with a slightly sweet finish.

+Yay for mucilage.
+Have you ever cooked okra? or Cactus paddles?
+Honeys, along with other mushrooms like amanita, lactarius and fried chicken mushrooms give off mucilage when cooked in liquid.
+To avoid this, blanch the honey mushrooms in salted water before adding to a pickle liquid, or dehydrate them.
 People around the world have been enjoying honey mushrooms regardless of the mucilagenous qualities for years though.
-Packed in pickling jars they can be a little snotty, but if you cook them in something like a soup or broth they will thicken it nicely, which means you can thicken a broth or soup without adding roux.
+Packed in pickling jars they can be a little snotty, if they aren’t blanched first, but if you cook them in something like a soup or broth they will thicken it nicely, which means you can add them to soups almost like roux, or okra.

-I should mention, when possible I like to serve honey mushroom caps whole, they just look better like that.
-The long stems can be reserved for duxelles or broth.
+I should mention, when possible I like to serve honey mushroom caps whole, or if they’re really large, halved or quartered, they just look better, and taste better like that.
+The long stems can be reserved for duxelles or broth, etc.